Todays Date: Insider Exclusive Law Promo About us Advertise Add this website to your favorites

 Wyoming

-The Democratic-led House Judiciary Committee is demanding documents and testimony from the president's chief of staff and former lawyer about the firing of federal prosecutors.
+The Democratic-led House Judiciary Committee is demanding documents and testimony from the president's chief of staff, Josh Bolten, and former counsel Harriet Miers about the firing of U.S. attorneys.
+The scandal helped force the resignation of former Attorney General Alberto Gonzales.

-The Bush administration wants the court to stay out of this fight, but lawmakers say the court is obligated to help enforce a congressional subpoena.
+Judges normally try to stay out of disputes between the executive and legislative branches.
+The Bush administration wants the court to avoid this fight, too.
+Lawmakers say the court is obligated to help enforce a congressional subpoena.

 as a service to the internet community and is not intended to constitute legal advice or